 David Hyde & Associates – a full service security management and business risk consulting and training practice.
 We offer independent, high quality advisory services underpinned by real-world security and risk management services, Toronto, ON, CA.

 Domestic Violence and the Workplace, Maine Department of Public Safety – a web-based training tool, Augusta, ME.
 Copyright © 2004-2006 Maine Department of Public Safety.

-Domestic Violence in the Workplace (website is available in multiple languages), WorkSafeBC – these resources comprise our online "tool kit" and are available to help employers understand their obligations under the Occupational Health and Safety Regulation, recognize the signs of domestic violence, and take action to help keep workers and workplaces safe, Vancouver, BC, CA.
+Domestic Violence in the Workplace (available in multiple languages), WorkSafeBC – these resources comprise our online "tool kit" and are available to help employers understand their obligations under the Occupational Health and Safety Regulation, recognize the signs of domestic violence, and take action to help keep workers and workplaces safe, Vancouver, BC, CA.

 Domestic Violence Prevention at Work, ValueOptions – can help your workplace community design and implement programs and policies that respond to and help prevent domestic violence by treatment it as a health and safety problem, and ultimately a business issue, Norfolk, VA.

 Employers Against Domestic Violence – a non-profit membership organization uniting Massachusetts employers with experts in the field of domestic and and workplace violence prevention.
 EADV identifies and recommends national and local best practices in the areas of public policy, prevention, intervention and training in order to help employers address the effects of violence in the workplace, Worcester, MA.